Sara Hauber Coaching

 So when I say “because I am an ENFP,” it’s shorthand for explaining why I am acting the way I am acting and why something is important to me that is not important to most other people (only about 6% of the population is said to be ENFPs).
 It also explains so very clearly why most people I know, including my relatives, seem to have no ability (or, perhaps, simply no desire) to understand me and my life choices at all, and why I have naturally gravitated toward other ENFPs in my life.

-Check out this link to the Myers & Briggs Foundation for tons of useful info about the test and what the results mean.
-It's SO much fun!
+Check out this link to the Myers Briggs Inventory.
+It's so much fun!

 0 Comments